NCWIT Aspirations in Computing Educator Award

 The multi-tiered award structure includes Winner and Honorable Mention designations at National and Regional Affiliate levels, serving all 50 States, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and all U.S. overseas military bases.
 Regional Affiliate Award programs are hosted in 79 locations nationwide by NCWIT Alliance member organizations—a powerful, national network of universities, companies, non-profits, and government organizations working to increase the influence and meaningful participation of girls and women from every community.

 The AiC Educator Award is sponsored by AT&T.

-Any educator (formal or informal), counselor, administrator, mentor, or other influencer who supports the computing-related passions of 9th-12th grade students who self-identify as women, genderqueer, or non-binary is welcome to apply, if they meet all of the following criteria:
+Any educator (formal or informal), counselor, administrator, mentor, or other influencer who supports the computing-related passions of 9th-12th grade women, genderqueer, or non-binary students is welcome to apply, if they meet all of the following criteria:

 Each Regional Affiliate Award Winner and Honorable Mention receives:

 - recognition at a Regional Affiliate Award event

 - increased visibility in their school district and community